6th Infantry Regiment (United States): Tunisia

 Finally, E Co, 2-6 IN arrived at 1117 and forded the Medjerda River but were forced to leave all their vehicles behind.
 The rest of LTC McGinness' Battalion arrived and forced the river at 1228.
 With the arrival of these fresh infantrymen and some tanks from 2-13 Armor, the Germans temporarily withdrew, allowing LTC Kern to reorganize his exhausted Battalion on the flat terrain behind the armor.
 The Americans then counterattacked but were severely defeated by German defensive positions and anti-tank guns, leaving many destroyed M3 Lee tanks behind, burning under the desert sky.
 The losses of the day had been severe.
 A Co and B Co had suffered heavily, and CPT Geyer had been wounded.
 C Co's Commander, CPT Miller, had been killed, and the company had lost many men and much of its equipment.
-Despite this, 1st Battalion-6th Armored Infantry Regiment had performed bravely in their defense against superior enemy armored units, and their exploits would go down in 1st Armored Division history.
+Despite this, the 1st Battalion, 6th Armored Infantry Regiment, had performed bravely in its defense against superior enemy armored units, and its exploits would go down in 1st Armored Division history.

 Italy

 They landed in Italy on 28 October 1943.
-The regiment remained there until it was reorganized on 20 July 1944 and its elements were redesignated as elements of the 1st Armored Division as follows:
+The regiment remained there until it was reorganized on 20 July 1944, and its elements were redesignated as elements of the 1st Armored Division as follows: